 Symptoms of Burkitt Lymphoma

 The symptoms for Burkitt lymphoma can depend on where the tumor is located, and which subtype of disease is present.
 For example, endemic BL lymph nodes.
 The other subtypes of Burkitt lymphoma typically show similar symptoms to other lymphomas.

 Symptoms seen in most types of non-Hodgkin’s lymphomas including BL can include:

 - Persistent fatigue

-Once a diagnosis is confirmed, Burkitt lymphoma can be treated differently than other lymphomas.
-Treatment for Burkitt lymphoma often includes chemotherapy, immunotherapies, and a CNS prophylaxis, which involves an injection of chemotherapy and/or radiation therapy directly into a vein to kill cancer cells within the central nervous system.
+Once a diagnosis is confirmed, BL can be treated differently than other lymphomas.
+Treatment for BL often includes chemotherapy, immunotherapies, and a CNS prophylaxis, which involves an injection of chemotherapy and/or radiation therapy directly into a vein to kill cancer cells within the central nervous system.
 If you have any of the above symptoms, you should see a doctor for further testing to confirm the diagnosis.
-Biopsies are often done to categorize the lymphoma as Burkitt lymphoma.
+Biopsies are often done to categorize the lymphoma as Burkitt.

-Lymphoma patients may also consider clinical trials, which offer access to new treatments that are not widely available.
+Lymphoma patients may also consider clinical trials, which offer access to new studies that are not widely available.
 Massive Bio guides patients through a comprehensive, artificial intelligence powered clinical trial matching process.
-Participating in a clinical trial provides patients with new treatments they would otherwise not have access to.
-There are approximately 52 active clinical trials for Burkitt lymphoma therapies in the United States.
+Participating in a clinical trial provides patients with new studies they would otherwise not have access to.
+There are approximately 52 active clinical trials for BL therapies in the United States.
 If you want to learn more about clinical trials for lymphoma, contact your team at Massive Bio.